d-michail/python-jgrapht/docs/tutorial.rst

   >>> len(g.vertices)

-The property :py:meth:`.Graph.vertices` returns the set of vertices, which is also helpful in order to iterate over them.
+The property :py:attr:`.Graph.vertices` returns the set of vertices, which is also helpful in order to iterate over them.

 .. nbplot::